 In 2015, a grant was written and awarded to the probation department for Cedar Lane and Linda Elementary Schools, due to limited opportunities to identify or offer services to at-risk elementary age children and their families prior to juvenile justice system involvement.
 These schools were selected as they had the highest truancy rates and sheriff office service calls than similar schools within the district.
 An Intervention Counselor and a Therapist from the Yuba County Probation Department/Victim Services were selected and placed in these two schools to help identify at-risk students who are under-served due to the intake criteria of existing programs.
 The target is 5th and 6th grade students with at least two unexcused absences and one or more episodes of delinquent or maladaptive behavior.
 In addition, students in all grades with two or more absences (excused or unexcused) for two or more consecutive months will be evaluated for services.
 These combinations of factors suggest that an at-risk student who demonstrates these patterns of behavior, are often associated with a path towards a future involvement in the juvenile justice system.
-This grant will expire in December 2017.
+This grant expired in December 2017 and the intensive services to Cedar Lane and Linda Elementary School ceased, due to the lack of funding.